 First things first.
 Chicken cooks super fast and can be tricky.
 Make sure you have all your ingredients, chopped, diced, mixed and ready to go.

 Slice through the thick part of each chicken breast, so that each piece of chicken is about the same thickness.
-Pound the chicken to make it flat.
+Using a Meat Tenderizer, pound the chicken to make it flat.

 Place the chicken into a small mixing bowl.

 Sprinkle the chicken with the Italian Seasoning, salt and olive oil.
 Mince the garlic and add it to the bowl of chicken.